How to choose a down jacket: we explain what to look for when selecting the perfect puffer

-The insulation can be a natural material (eg down) or a man-made synthetic insulation (which is invariably made from polyester).
-Some forms of synthetic insulation are a sheet of wadding, but in classic puffers the insulation is a loose fill, traditionally, clusters of down (either duck or goose down).
+The insulation can be a natural material, usually down, or a man-made synthetic insulation, which is invariably made from polyester.
+Some forms of synthetic insulation are a sheet of wadding, but in classic puffers the insulation is a loose fill, traditionally, clusters of either duck or goose down.
 To prevent this fill from moving around inside the jacket and gradually settling in one place, it is housed in ‘baffles’, a series of stitched pockets, arranged in rows.
 This is what gives the classic puffer its distinctive look.

-How do down jackets and puffers keep you warm?
+How to choose a down jacket: how do puffers keep you warm?

 Basically, it’s all about hot air.
 The fill of a puffer jacket is made up of thousands of tiny fibres that form innumerable tiny pockets.
 These are designed to trap as much air as possible and hold it within the baffles of the jacket.
 This trapped air is gradually warmed by your own body heat, providing insulation.
 The warmest puffers are exceptionally thermally efficient.
 That’s why they are often used as outer layers or under a windproof layer in extremely cold but dry environments, like the polar regions or the Himalayas.